Posted on Leave a comment

 II.

 I wrote most of the above, with only minor edits today, back in 2000.
 It was intended as a freelance piece for some lucky local magazine or paper – the only problem was, I couldn’t find any takers!
 Without even bothering to debate its merits, I am retroactively thankful (as has proven the case far more often than not over the years) that this was rejected, as it frees me up to use the material for anything I wish now.
 The $10 or whatever I might have received, I have learned on the few occasions I sold something to another publication or website, just isn’t worth it.
-One major reason is that most of these operations have eventually gone belly up, or else been sold to some conglomerate, or even in rare instances might remain instact, and yet either way the result is the same: this material no longer belongs to you.
-Actually the cases where a publication has bit the dust are twice as frustrating, because you’re in this murky legal quagmire where everyone seems to agree the out-of-business company does still retail the copyright somehow…but you usually can’t find a contact person at this point to confirm or deny it, or possibly release this stuff back to you.
+One major reason is that most of these operations have eventually gone belly up, or else been sold to some conglomerate, or even in rare instances might remain intact, and yet either way the result is the same: this material no longer belongs to you.
+Actually the cases where a publication has bit the dust are twice as frustrating, because you’re in this murky legal quagmire where everyone seems to agree the out-of-business company does still retain the copyright somehow…but you usually can’t find a contact person at this point to confirm or deny it, or possibly release this stuff back to you.

 Of course, it might be a stretch to say The Other Paper or whomever is going to sue me over these inconsequential little dispatches.
 Then again, maybe not.
 But I can tell you that stumbling upon that unpublished piece recently, it totally made my day – because right now my handwritten notes on this event are a jumbled, nearly incoherent mess that will take some serious sorting and deciphering, if that’s even possible at all by this late date.
 It’s also not helping matters that The Indescribable Nth is the only one of the above that I could find online here recently.
 Which may indicate that the fimmakers themselves were also not always the greatest preservationists, or else that they too lost the rights to their material.